hugoamorales/grok_export_toolkit/README.md

 ## 🙏 Acknowledgments

 - **xAI** for developing *Grok*, whose export format inspired this toolkit.
+- **levysogt (Antonio)** for creating [LLM Chat Explorer](https://github.com/levysoft/llm-chat-explorer),
+  the visualization tool that inspired and validated this conversion format.
 - **OpenAI**, **Anthropic**, and the wider LLM community for setting the foundation for structured AI dialogue analysis.
-- Built with care by **Dynnovators Studio** to empower creators, researchers, and developers exploring the frontier between AI and human narrative.
+- Built with care by **Dynnovators Studio**, the personal brand of **Hugo Morales**,
+  to empower creators, researchers, and developers exploring the frontier between AI and human narrative.

 ---